 FMN is based on the lessons learned from operations in Afghanistan, particularly the need for harmonised operational processes and scalable supporting systems for all future missions.
 The objectives of FMN are to ensure consultation, command and control (C3), interoperability and readiness.
 FMN will underpin the Alliance’s ability to connect its information systems and operate effectively, including together with partners, on training, exercises and operations.

-Cyber threats and attacks are becoming more frequent, destructive, coercive and sophisticated.
-The Alliance is faced with an evolving, complex threat environment in which malicious cyber activity, including disinformation, hacking and espionage, is growing in persistence, speed and scale.
+Cyber threats to the security of the Alliance are complex, destructive, coercive and becoming ever more frequent.
+This has been illustrated by ransomware incidents and other malicious cyber activity targeting critical infrastructure and democratic institutions in Allied countries, which might have systemic effects and cause significant harm.
 NATO and its Allies rely on strong and resilient cyber defences to fulfil the Alliance’s core tasks of collective defence, crisis management and cooperative security.

 Logistics capabilities can be called upon by NATO commanders, as part of the operational planning process, to be used in a NATO-led operation and any other activity in support of the Alliance’s posture.
-Cooperation and coordination in logistics ensure that national and NATO logistics plans are sufficiently resourced in quantity and quality focusing on four main aspects: provision of capabilities; command and control; deployability; and sustainability.
+Cooperation and coordination in logistics ensures that national and NATO logistics plans are sufficiently resourced in quantity and quality, focusing on four main aspects: provision of capabilities, command and control, deployability and sustainability.

 Allies provide the overwhelming majority of military capabilities needed for NATO operations.
 While national capability development is a sovereign responsibility, NATO plays an important supporting role in facilitating national capability development and delivery.
 In accordance with the NATO Defence Planning Process, which aims to harmonise national and Alliance defence planning activities, there are a number of national capability development efforts undertaken with the strong leadership and support of NATO bodies and agencies.